Feeling Overwhelmed Trying to Find an Anxiety Therapist in L.A.? You’re Not Alone.

 -

-- Are you in a very specific situation that is causing you trauma-related anxiety?
+- Are you in a very specific situation that is causing you anxiety-related symptoms?
 Having trouble making decisions or goals?
 Looking for short-term treatment with a focus on problem solving?
 Then solution-focused therapy or Cognitive Behavioral Therapy (CBT) may be a great fit.

 Step 3.
-Referrals – Ask around to find the best trauma therapist in Los Angeles!
+Referrals – Ask around to find the best anxiety therapist in Los Angeles!

 Have a friend or co-worker who is always talking about how amazing their therapist is?
 Ask them for the deets!
 How did they find them?
 If this approach seems a little intrusive to you, or you simply don’t feel comfortable asking, then your primary care physician could help point you in the right direction.